What is it?

 If you care for more than one person, you must choose which person you claim for, as you can only get one payment of carer's allowance.

-Can I claim Carer's Allowance?
+Can I claim Carer's Support Payment?

 Not every carer can get this benefit.
 You may be eligible for carer's allowance if you meet all of the following conditions: